Search This Blog

 £5 10 shillings

 Thomas Cox [Quoiting Place, a wheelwright.
-Had premises behind this that doesn't seem to be mentioned here but should exist]
+Had workshop premises behind this that don't seem to be mentioned here!]

 Cottage and garden